Ceicc/range/README.md

  3. `lastModified` add last-modified header - default true

  4. `conditional` whether to respect conditional requests or not - default false
-   if true, the headers object is required
+   if true, the headers object is required.

  5. `range` accept range request - default false
-   if true, the headers object is required
+   if true, the headers object is required.

  6. `headers` the request headers object `req.headers`
    if `range` and/or `conditionalRequest` are true, then the headers object is required.